-The log Kow of 4.19 is indicating that bioconcentration in aquatic organisms may occur.
-Available BCF values range from 150 up to 1800 and 4100, though the latter value is of limited reliability.
+The log K{ow} of 4.05 is indicating that bioconcentration in aquatic organisms may occur.
+There are only few available data on the bioaccumulation of 1,2,3-trichlorobenzene.
+The high bioaccumulation potential is confirmed by several bioconcentration tests using different fish species.
+Available BCF values range from 130 to 1860 with an additional value of 2600, although of limited reliability.
 From these data a BCF of > 2000 can be derived as a realistic worst case estimate, but it is also possible to derive additional supporting BCF values via read-across from 1,2,4-trichlorobenzene.

 From a mechanistic point of view the three trichlorobenzene isomers are expected to show similarly high BCF values.
 Hence, the variability of BCF can rather be attributed to the inherent variability of experimental studies (different fish species etc.) than to different inherent properties of these constitutional isomers.
 Most experimental data are available for 1,2,4-trichlorobenzene.
 A BCF of >2000 was derived as a realistic worst case for this substance, leading to the conclusion that the substance is bioaccumulative.
-In analogy to this approach, a BCF of > 2000 is also expected for 1,3,5-trichlorobenzene.
-Thus, based on a weight of evidence approach considering both the available data for 1,3,5-trichlorobenzene and data for its structural analogues, it is concluded that 1,3,5-trichlorobenzene fulfils the B-criterion of Annex XIII.
+In analogy to this approach, a BCF of > 2000 is also expected for 1,2,3-trichlorobenzene.
+Thus, based on a weight of evidence approach considering both the available data for 1,2,3-trichlorobenzene and data for its structural analogues, it is concluded that 1,2,3-trichlorobenzene fulfils the B-criterion of Annex XIII.

-In case that lipid normalization to 5% is applied, the maximum BCF of 1,3,5-trichlorobenzene will reach 2330.
-When focusing on data with higher reliability the maximum BCF are still at about 1600 - 1700, although no lipid normalization can be done due to lacking lipid contents of fish.
+In case that lipid normalization to 5% is applied, the maximum BCF of 1,2,3-trichlorobenzene will still reach 1860 which indicates a high bioaccumulation potential.
 This high BCF still supports an equivalent concern according to Article 57 (f) of REACH regulation.